lightyears1998/lightyears1998/README.md

 **Hi there**, this is @lightyears1998!
-Welcome to my GitHub profile~
+Welcome to my GitHub profile.

 - I am currently a postgraduate student studying in Guangzhou University.
 - My major for the record is Cyber Space Security.
 (Though my actual research direaction is somehow not that related to Cyber Space Security...)

 ### Blogs

-If you would like to know me more, you are welcome to have a look at my blogs:
+If you would like to know me more, you are welcome to visit my blogs~

 - [Blog of Techs](https://hacks.qfstudio.net/) (Simplified Chinese)
 - [Blog of Daily Life](https://blog.qfstudio.net) (Simplified Chinese)